pod12/payoffdeals-dot-com-open/README.md

 ## 💡 Why this repo exists (A Reference Implementation)

-High-level client-side security is often hidden behind enterprise paywalls.
 We believe that **Deterministic Security** should be accessible to every developer building for the web.

 This repository serves as a **Reference Architecture** for a multi-layered defense-in-depth pipeline.
 Whether you use the components directly or simply use the logic as a blueprint for your own "build from scratch" journey, this repo aims to provide the community with a high-integrity alternative to traditional, "black-box" solutions.